-If you do not know what your State Pension age is, you can use the State Pension Age calculator to find this out.
+If you do not know what your State Pension age is, you can Check your State Pension age online.

 If you are eligible for the new State Pension, you might not receive the full amount.
 This is because you are likely to have paid a lower amount of National Insurance in previous years as a member of the LGPS.
 You can find more information about this at www.gov.uk/contracted-out.